Skip to main contentAccessibility Statement

 • digital infrastructure services

-The document was formally adopted as a policy document by the former county council in January 2015 and to accompany the Obligations Framework, the Council commissions Pupil Generation Forecast surveys, which provide supporting evidence base for calculating the number of school children a development is likely to generate:
+This document was formally adopted as policy by the former county council in January 2015.
+To support this framework, the Council also commissions Pupil Generation Forecast surveys, which provide the evidence needed to estimate the number of school children a development might generate.

-We will review and update adopted policies and evidence base as appropriate to ensure a transparent and consistent approach to securing planning obligations.
+We will review and update adopted policies and the evidence base as needed to maintain a transparent and consistent approach to securing planning obligations.

 Infrastructure Funding Statement

-Our Infrastructure Funding Statement(s) is published annually and sets out progress on securing, collecting and spending Section 106 monies during the reporting period 1 April to 31 March.
-The IFS also considers planned Section 106 expenditure over the next reporting period and beyond.
+Our Infrastructure Funding Statements are published annually and detail the progress in securing, collecting, and spending Section 106 funds during the reporting period from 1 April to 31 March.
+The IFS also outlines planned Section 106 expenditure for the next reporting period and beyond.

-For previous IFS reports issued by the former district councils prior to 1 April 2021 please refer to the planning pages for the relevant geographic area.
-The IFS published by the former county council and Northampton Borough Council for the period 1 April 2020 to 31 March 2021 are below:
+For previous IFS reports issued by the former district councils before 1 April 2021, please visit the planning pages for the relevant geographic area.
+The IFS reports published by the former county council and Northampton Borough Council for the period 1 April 2020 to 31 March 2021 are available below:

 Travel plan guidance

-We expect developments (both commercial and residential) to produce travel plans as part of the planning process.
-This is in order to achieve transport modal shift targets in the area.
+We expect both commercial and residential developments to produce travel plans as part of the planning process, to help meet transport modal shift targets in the area.

-The commercial travel plan and residential plan templates set out the desired structure and content of travel plans expected for agreement and approval by the council.
+The commercial and residential travel plan templates provide the required structure and content for travel plans that the council expects for approval.

-To request a copy of these documents please email [email protected].
+To request copies of these documents, please email [email protected].

-The templates follow the advice contained in the Department for Transport guidelines do and act as a definitive guide to the expectations of the council.
+The templates follow the advice provided in the Department for Transport guidelines and serve as a definitive guide to the council's expectations.